stfc/PSyclone/doc/developer_guide/working_practises.rst

 configured by the ``PSyclone/.github/workflows/python-package.yml`` file.

-Currently there are three main checks performed, in order of increasing computational cost (so that we 'fail fast'):
+Currently there are four main checks performed, in order of increasing computational cost (so that we 'fail fast'):

  1. All links within all MarkDown files are checked;

+ 2. All links within the Sphinx documentation (rst files) are checked (see note below);

- 2. All of the examples are tested (for Python versions 2.7, 3.5 and 3.8) using the ``Makefile`` in the ``examples`` directory.
+ 3. All of the examples are tested (for Python versions 2.7, 3.5 and 3.8) using the ``Makefile`` in the ``examples`` directory.
 No compilation is performed; only the ``transform`` (performs the PSyclone transformations) and ``notebook`` (runs the various Jupyter notebooks) targets are used.

- 3. All links within the Sphinx documentation (rst files) are checked (see note below);

  4. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.